lanceman2/diverse/README.md

 This is a fork of DIVERSE from https://svn.code.sf.net/p/diverse/code/trunk

 At the time of this git repository creation [Mon, 14 Dec 2015] the late code change to https://svn.code.sf.net/p/diverse/code/trunk was on Thu, 09 Aug 2012.
+Don't use this package unless you have too.
+This code suffers from bit-rot.
+We only use the DTK part of this project (on GNU/Linux systems) until we can replace it.
+We are feeding dead horse, but just a little.

 The last svn log entry (at the time of this writing) was: